Amending or extending a plumbing or drainage permit

 The local government needs to approve and issue an amended permit before you can start the additional work.

-If a local government inspector finds a substantial inconsistency between the work observed at an inspection and an approved work plan, they may issue an action notice and stop you from carrying out the work until you apply for an amended permit.
+If the local government inspector finds a substantial inconsistency between the work observed at an inspection and the approved work plan, they may issue an action notice and stop you from carrying out the work until you comply with the actions required by the action notice.

 Extending an existing permit

-You can apply to extend the permit by up to 2 years.
+You can apply to extend an existing permit by up to 2 years.
 You can apply for multiple extensions.

 Applying to amend or extend permit